apigee-labs/rapier/README.md

 produce specifications that describe much higher quality REST APIs.
 (Following Fred Brooks, we take consistency as being the primary measure of quality of an API.)

-Rapier takes a data-oriented approach to API design, which consistent with the model of REST and the world-wide-web.
+Rapier takes a data-oriented approach to API design, which fits the model of REST and the world-wide-web.
 If your mental model of an API is network of HTTP resources identified and located using URLs, you should be confortable with Rapier.
 If your model of a web API consists of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach does not fit with your mental model.